revgizmo/zoomstudentengagement_cursor/README.md

       id="toc-3-make-the-roster_small_df-data-frame-of-the-student-roster-1">3.
       Make the <code>roster_small_df</code> data frame of the Student Roster</a>
+    - <a
+      href="#4-make-the-roster_sessions-data-frame-of-the-student-roster-with-rows-for-each-recorded-class-section-1"
+      id="toc-4-make-the-roster_sessions-data-frame-of-the-student-roster-with-rows-for-each-recorded-class-section-1">4.
+      Make the <code>roster_sessions</code> data frame of the Student Roster With Rows for Each Recorded Class Section</a>
+    - <a href="#clean-names-1" id="toc-clean-names-1">Clean Names</a>
+    - <a
+      href="#5-make-clean-names-df-of-joined-student-names-from-the-roster-and-transcripts"
+      id="toc-5-make-clean-names-df-of-joined-student-names-from-the-roster-and-transcripts">5.
+      Make Clean Names DF of joined student names from the roster and transcripts</a>

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->